Faizalamin786/E-commerce-mean/angular-cc-1-server-master/readme.md

    ```
 2. The server will be running on http://localhost:3000/.

-3. The Angular frontend will interact with these API endpoints to perform CRUD operations on products.
+3. The Angular frontend will interact with these API endpoints to perform product CRUD operations.

-## License

-This project is licensed under the MIT License.